By Joan Horton

 How will we look upon the “new” Madison?
 What do we want to do?
 Food, movies, books, lectures, field trips walks on re-opened Hammonassett Drive.
 Instruments, activities at the Senior Center, mindfulness at the Mercy Center, happiness at the Scranton Library, dinners at Chef Paul Barron’s, the farm cooking classes, and dinner at the farm.
 The opportunities have us rethinking our talents and home economics classes young and old.
 Madison is bringing out creativity in all who come through it!

-The wine shop continues their tastings and talks and sometimes painting and drinking.
+The Wine Thief offers tasting events.
 Arnold has updated the marquee on the theatre, a modern addition to the Madison Cinema whose acoustics were modernized a few years ago, but it will always have its own special old-time comforts.
 Our theatre along with RJ Julia are some highlights of the town that bring people from all over and makes us proud to be living here no matter what time of year.
 But we aren’t finished.

 Turning the corner from Main Street, Wall Street lights up when the sun goes down.
 A magical wonderland that during the day appears to be a quaint row of houses, but the ground floors are filled with new and old familiar shops and restaurants.
 Leave your car parked and take a walk.